Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Examples and applications

 Already in the category of underived classical stacks, most DM stacks are not of the form $[Y/G]$ with $G$ a finite group acting on an algebraic space $Y$.
-By \cite[Proposition 6]{Prill}, any complex variety with quotient singularities (i.e.~\textit{orbifold} in the classical sense as in \cite{Satake-orbifold}) admits a canonical DM stack structure with only non-trivial stabilizers in codimension $\geq 2$.
+Indeed, by \cite[Proposition 6]{Prill}, any complex variety with only quotient singularities (i.e.~\textit{orbifold} in the classical sense as in \cite{Satake-orbifold}) admits a canonical smooth DM stack structure with only non-trivial stabilizers in codimension $\geq 2$, and certainly most varieties with quotient singularities are not quotients of smooth varieties by finite groups.

-To illustrate the usefulness of the generality of \Cref{thm:HKR-HH}, let us compute the Hochschild homology of some DM stacks that are not accessible with the previously known results like \cite{Arinkin_Caldararu_Hablicsek}.
+Such non-global quotient examples arise naturally.
+Perhaps the best-known examples are Thurston's football and teardop, which also happen to be the examples that led historically to the notion of orbifold.

 \begin{eg}[Thurston's football and teardrop] Given two positive integers $p,q$ that are coprime to each other, let $X=\mathbb{P}^1(p,q)=\operatorname{Proj}(k[x,y])$ be the weighted projective line with $\deg(x)=p, \deg(y)=q$.
 The underlying orbifold is often referred to as \textit{Thurston's football} (or \textit{teardrop} when $q=1$); see the pictures below.
-It is well-known that $X$ is \textit{not} of the form of a global quotient of a scheme by a finite group.
+By \cite[Proposition 5.1 and Corollary 5.9]{Kai-Noohi}, $X$ is \textit{not} of the form of a global quotient of a scheme by a finite group.

 By \Cref{cor:InertiaDM-Smooth},